The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 How I use it

-Guide scopes low noise + plenty of sensitivity with a wide guide field
+Guide scopes low noise + plenty of stars with a guide scope

 Specs source: ZWO “ASI Mini Camera Manual” (Rev 1.3, July 2018).